 Activity limitation is a dimension of health/disability capturing long-standing limitation in performing usual activities (due to health problems).
 Indicators based on this concept can be used to evaluate the general health status, disability and related inequalities and health care needs at the population level.

-Example of an operational definition used within the European Statistical System:
+An example of the operational definition used within the European Statistical System is presented below:

 Further information